Car Accidents Caused By A Family Member Or Friend – Can I Get Compensation?

 When a family member is to blame for a car accident, this in itself can cause extra stress and anxiety as relations between the injured, and the family member may suffer as a result.
-Claiming a relative often feels harder because you may feel that you are betraying them, even though you are within your rights to claim compensation.
+Claiming against a relative often feels harder because you may feel that you are betraying them, even though you are within your rights to claim compensation.
 But our personal injury solicitors can help with this.
 And they will do everything they can to win you the injury compensation that you deserve.

 Select a Section: